mwaeckerlin/icaclient/README.md

 Citrix icaclient is a terribly bad designed an terribly bad implemented tool for remote desktop connections.
-It is a 32-bit Firefox plugin, even on 64-bit Linux systems, so it corrupts your operating system, or at least your firefoy installation.
-Even then, most of the time, it does not work.
+It is a 32-bit Firefox plugin, even on 64-bit Linux systems, so it corrupts your operating system, or at least your Firefox installation.
+Even then, it need fixes and most of the time, it does not work.
 Still I have to use it on work.
-So I want to run it in a well defined environment: Encapsulate in a docker container.
+So I want to run it in a well defined environment:
+Encapsulate in a docker container.

 ## Build the container